top of page

 By Mark Schipper

-College football is such a permanent fixture in American culture the legendary writer Ernest Hemingway found multiple spots in his novels and short stories to feature the game, never more prominently than the The Gambler, the Nun, and the Radio from his 1933 collection, Winner Take Nothing.
+College football is such a permanent fixture in American culture the legendary writer Ernest Hemingway found multiple spots in his novels and short stories to feature the game, never more prominently than the The Gambler, the Nun, and the Radio from his 1933 short-story collection, Winner Take Nothing.

-The story is set at a convent-run hospital in small-town Montana, focusing on a writer recovering from an injury and an excitable young nun called Sister Cecelia.
-The events take place during the last peak of Knute Rockne's mighty Notre Dame teams and the final months of college football's biggest boom decade.
+The story is set at a convent-run hospital in Montana, focusing on a writer recovering from an injury and an excitable young nun called Sister Cecelia.
+The events take place during the last peak of Knute Rockne's run at Notre Dame and the final months of college football's biggest boom decade.
 At a time when stories of nuns leading classes in prayer for Notre Dame football were common, Hemingway found a way to make you see how the team from South Bend had been adopted by the faith.

 Betty Co-Ed has lips of red for Harvard/